GhassenAmairi/Interactive-Dashboard-by-Stremlit/README.md

 # Interactive-Dashboard-by-Stremlit
-An interactive dashboard where you find NetflixOriginals films grouped by genre ,language ,IMDB Score and duration .
+An interactive dashboard where you can find NetflixOriginals films grouped by genre ,language ,IMDB Score and duration .
 This project was created due to Streamlit package where I found many helpful tools that facilized my work.
+NetflixOriginals.csv is the data base that that you need to download to load the data from .

 # Welcome to Streamlit :wave: